American Water Works Company, Inc

 Dividends Summary

-- American Water Works Company, Inc has issued 71 dividend payments over the past 18 years
+- Consistent Payer: American Water Works Company, Inc has rewarded shareholders with 72 dividend payments over the past 18 years.

 Company News